-The first dentist received a letter of complaint questioning why the endodontic treatment had not been completed in five visits and why she had been charged for this incomplete and unsuccessful treatment.
+The first dentist received a letter of complaint questioning why the endodontic treatment she had been completed in five visits and why had she been charged for this incomplete and unsuccessful treatment.

 The dentist contacted Dental Protection for advice on how best to respond.